MinnPost/object-sync-for-salesforce/contributing.md

 ### For documentation

+If your contribution is PHP work, it may be relevant to the [code documentation](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/code/index.html).
+In that case, you may want to install [apigen](http://www.apigen.org/) to generate this documentation.
+You can use [this link](http://www.apigen.org/) to set it up.

-If your changes are relevant to the [code documentation](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/code/index.html), run `apigen generate` in the plugin's root directory to recreate it.
-You'll need to have [apigen](http://www.apigen.org/) installed and in your path to do this.
+Run `apigen generate` in the plugin's root directory when you make relevant changes.
+You can check these changes in to the Git repository.

 ## Standards